inet-framework/inet/showcases/routing/manet/doc/index.rst

 GPSR
 ~~~~

-The example simulation featuring GPSR is defined in the :ned:`Gpsr`
+The example simulation featuring GPSR is defined in the ``Gpsr``
 configuration in :download:`omnetpp.ini <../omnetpp.ini>`.
 It uses the
-``ManetRoutingProtocolsShowcaseB`` network.
+``ManetRoutingProtocolsShowcaseA`` network.
 The network looks like the
 following:

 .. figure:: media/networkB.png